chitsutote/plugin/README.md

-Comic Helper   Cooperated by bpotatog & chitsutote
+##SFACGHelper   Cooperated by bpotatog & chitsutote

-Installation:
+#Installation:

 1.Clone the repo